billgraham5/cml-junos/README.md

 # Virtual PTX Evolved on Cisco Modeling Labs

 ## Scope
 This node definition is intended for the Juniper Networks product referred to as "vJunos Evolved for Labs".
-While there are several virtual editions of Junos-based products, this CML node definition is intended to work with this variant:
+While there are several virtual editions of Junos-based products and names that have changed over time, this CML node definition is intended to work with variants with these characteristics:

 - Linux-only edition of the base Junos operating system (not for FreeBSD-based builds or products without the "Evolved" designation)
 - Single virtual machine form factor (some editions are dual virtual machine -- one for the Routing Engine [RE] and one for the Packet Forwarding Engine [PFE])